Ruth Ellis: Early life

-Ruth Ellis was born Ruth Neilson in Rhyl, Denbighshire, Wales, on 9 October 1926, the fifth of six children.
-She moved to Basingstoke, Hampshire, England, with her family during her childhood.
-Her mother, Elisaberta (Bertha) Goethals, was a Belgian war refugee; her father, Arthur Hornby, was a cellist from Manchester who played on Atlantic liners.
-The Register of Marriages gives Arthur Hornby as marrying Elisa B. Goethals at Chorlton-cum-Hardy in 1920.
+Ellis was born Ruth Neilson on 9 October 1926 in Rhyl, Denbighshire, Wales, the fifth of six children.
+During her childhood, she moved with her family to Basingstoke, Hampshire.
+Her mother, Elisaberta (Bertha) Goethals, was a Belgian war refugee, and her father, Arthur Hornby, was a cellist from Manchester who played on Atlantic liners.
+The Register of Marriages records Arthur marrying Bertha at Chorlton-cum-Hardy in 1920.
 Arthur later changed his surname to Neilson.

-Arthur's twin brother Charles was killed in 1928, when Ellis was two years old.
-Arthur began to be physically and sexually abusive to his elder daughter Muriel.
-Bertha, despite being aware of the abuse, took no action.
-Muriel stated this was due to how badly Arthur treated her mother; it made Bertha afraid to say anything.
-As a result of the sexual abuse, 14-year-old Muriel conceived a child by her father.
-Although Arthur was subsequently questioned by the police, he was released.
+Arthur's twin brother, Charles, was killed in 1928, when Ellis was two years old.
+Arthur began to be physically and sexually abusive to his elder daughter, Muriel.
+Although Bertha was aware of the abuse, she took no action.
+Muriel later stated that this was because Arthur treated her mother so badly that Bertha was afraid to speak out.
+As a result of the abuse, 14-year-old Muriel conceived a child by her father.
+Arthur was questioned by the police but released.
 Bertha then passed as the child's mother.
-Arthur began targeting Ruth when she turned 11.
-Muriel often tried to prevent it, kicking Ruth out of the house when Muriel sensed trouble.
-The sisters never openly discussed their father's sexual abuse.
+Arthur began targeting Ellis when she turned 11.
+Muriel often tried to protect her, sending Ellis out of the house when she sensed trouble.
+The sisters never openly discussed their father's abuse.

-Ellis briefly attended Fairfields Senior Girls' School in Basingstoke until 1940, after which she attended Worting village school before leaving school when she was 14 years old.
-Her first employment was as an usherette at a cinema in Reading.
-Arthur moved to London on his own shortly after, accepting a job offer for the live-in position of caretaker-chauffeur for Porn & Dunwoody Ltd., a lift manufacturer.
-In 1941, Ellis befriended Edna Turvey, the girlfriend of her older brother Julian, who was on leave from service in the Royal Navy.
+Ellis briefly attended Fairfields Senior Girls' School in Basingstoke until 1940, after which she attended Worting village school before leaving education at the age of 14.
+Her first job was as an usherette at a cinema in Reading.
+Arthur moved to London shortly afterwards, taking a live-in post as caretaker-chauffeur for Porn & Dunwoody Ltd., a lift manufacturer.
+In 1941, Ellis befriended Edna Turvey, the girlfriend of her older brother Julian, who was on leave from the Royal Navy.
 Edna introduced Ellis to what Muriel later called "the fast life."
-Eventually, Ruth and Edna moved to London and lived with Arthur.
-His abuse against Ellis continued while he simultaneously engaged in an affair with Edna, although the affair ended when Bertha caught the pair in bed after making an unannounced visit.
-Bertha moved to London following the discovery of her husband's affair.
+Ellis and Edna eventually moved to London and lived with Arthur.
+His abuse of Ellis continued while he also conducted an affair with Edna.
+The affair ended when Bertha discovered the pair in bed during an unannounced visit.
+Bertha subsequently moved to London.

-In 1944, when Ellis was 17 years old, she became pregnant by Clare Andrea McCallum, a married Canadian soldier.
-As a result, she was forced to move to a nursing hospital in Gilsland, Cumberland.
-On 15 September, she gave birth to her son, Clare Andrea (Andy) Neilson.
-McCallum stopped sending money around a year after the delivery.
-Andy, who eventually went to live with Bertha, was supported by Ellis through her employment in several factory and clerical jobs.
+In 1944, at the age of 17, Ellis became pregnant by Clare Andrea McCallum, a married Canadian soldier.
+She was sent to a nursing hospital in Gilsland, Cumberland, where she gave birth to her son, Clare Andrea (Andy) Neilson, on 15 September.
+McCallum stopped sending money about a year later.
+Andy, who later lived with Bertha, was supported by Ellis through her work in various factory and clerical jobs.